Chief Policy Officer and Director for International Affairs

 Ms. Perlmutter previously worked at the World Intellectual Property Organization (WIPO) in Geneva as a consultant on the copyright issues involved in electronic commerce.
 In 1995, she was appointed as the first Associate Register for Policy and International Affairs at the U.S. Copyright Office.
 She was the copyright consultant to the Clinton Administration’s Advisory Council on the National Information Infrastructure in 1994-95.

-Ms. Perlmutter is a Research Fellow at the Oxford Intellectual Property Research Centre at Oxford University, and a lecturer at King’s College, University of London.
+Ms. Perlmutter is a Research Fellow at the Oxford Intellectual Property Research Centre at Oxford University.
 From 1990-95, she was a law professor at The Catholic University of America, teaching Copyright Law, Trademarks and Unfair Competition, and International Intellectual Property Law.
 Previously, she practiced law in New York City, specializing in copyright and trademark counseling and litigation.
 She is a co-author of a leading casebook on International Intellectual Property Law and Policy, and has published numerous articles on copyright issues.